silverjuke/silverjuke/docs/user-guide.md

 the value controls may change.
 Eg. the operator "is in range" requires two values while the operator "is equal to" requires only one.

-To get an idea about the possibilities of the Music Selection, the best is to try it out for yourself.
+To get an idea about the possibilities of the music selection, the best is to try it out for yourself.
 However, there are still some important points:

 - If you select the operator "is equal to" or "is unequal to" for a textfield